 Longevity retirement risk

 Longevity is the most significant factor in retirement planning.
 More simply stated, it’s the risk that you will outlive your money.
 The longer you live, the more money you will need to draw down from income sources like Social Security, pensions, annuities, 401(k), IRA, and bank accounts.
 While you may want to Google life expectancy for a guesstimate of how long you may live, I caution that approach.
-There are many factors that may tilt those numbers in or out of favor, such as diabetes, if you’re a smoker, have high blood pressure, etc. As of this writing, my mother was a smoker into her 30s, who is now 89 years old!
-Hopefully those risks will favor you as well, but that’s not something one can plan.
+There are many factors that may tilt those numbers in or out of favor, such as diabetes, if you’re a smoker, have high blood pressure, etc. The reality is no one can predict how long you’ll live.

 Inflation retirement risk